-At Cushing Street and South Meyer Avenue, just north of the Carillo House, is Cushing Street Bar and Restaurant- the first property renovated by our family business in 1971 and the territorial home of Clara Ferrin Bloom- one of Tucson’s early community leaders.
+At Cushing Street and South Meyer Avenue, just north of the Carrillo House, is the first historic adobe property renovated by our family business in 1971.
+On this site today is the popular dining venue, The Coronet Restaurant.
+It was the territorial home of Clara Ferrin Bloom, one of Tucson's early community leaders.
 In the 1860s a German immigrant, Joseph Ferrin, established his general store and lived there with his family.
 His wife, Therese, was described as The Angel of Tucson because of her healing herbs and holistic medicines.
-She is also credited with helping to establish Tucson’s first Temple, the Stone St. Temple.
-The Bloom family has contributed extensively to Tucson’s commercial life and for many decades Dave Bloom and Sons was regarded as one of Tucson’s finest men’s clothing stores.
+She is also credited with helping to establish Tucson's first Jewish house of worship, the Stone Avenue Temple.
+The Bloom family has contributed extensively to Tucson's commercial life and for many decades Dave Bloom and Sons was regarded as one of Tucson's finest men's clothing stores.

 Cushing Street is named after Howard Cushing, one of the famed Cushing brothers of Indian and Civil Wars fame.
-He was regarded as the most renowned “Indian-fighter” at the time; yet, Howard was killed by Apache warriors in the mountains near Sierra Vista in pursuit of Cochise in 1870.
+He was regarded as a “relentless Indian fighter” at the time; yet, Howard was killed by Apache warriors in the mountains near Sierra Vista in pursuit of Cochise in 1871.
 A marker commemorating the site of his death can be found near Sonoita.
-His brother, Alonzo was killed at Gettysburg during the Union’s defense of Cemetery Ridge during Pickett’s Charge.
-In May 2010, 147 years later, he was awarded the Medal of Honor- a recognition many felt far too long overdue.
+His brother, Alonzo, was killed at Gettysburg during the Union's defense of Cemetery Ridge during Pickett's Charge.
+In 2014, 151 years later, he was posthumously awarded the Congressional Medal of Honor.

 While Tucson has grown significantly over the past century, the area now known as Barrio Viejo remains connected to its celebrated historic character.
-Landmarks such as Teatro Carmen on South Meyer and El Tiradito (the Wishing Shrine) on South Main Avenue represent a celebration of the neighborhood’s cultural history.
-Nearby St. Augustine's Cathedral and Carillo Elementary School remain as testaments to the strength of the Mexican-American families that call this neighborhood home.
-Jerry Lee Ho's market, a popular grocery store for many decades on the northwest corner of South Meyer and 17th Street, recently went through an extensive renovation/preservation effort for the Tucson offices of the global geotechnical and environmental engineering firm of Haley and Aldrich.
+Landmarks such as Teatro Carmen on South Meyer and El Tiradito (the Wishing Shrine) on South Main Avenue represent a celebration of the neighborhood's cultural history.
+Nearby St. Augustine's Cathedral and Carrillo Elementary School remain as testaments to the strength of the Mexican-American families that call this neighborhood home.
+Jerry Lee Ho's market, a popular grocery store for many decades on the northwest corner of South Meyer and 17th Street, was one of the last Chinese markets in Barrio Viejo.
+Over the years, starting in the 1870s, there were over 170 markets owned by Chinese and Mexican merchants.